Take a Walk Through the Gardens

 Willemsen Pergola Garden

 Designed, built, and funded by the Willemsen family as a memorial for Roger Willemsen.
-It’s a sheltered spot for you to sit and enjoy it’s plantings, peek into adjoining gardens and perhaps glimpse the wild life that travels about the gardens.
+It’s a sheltered spot for visitors to sit and enjoy its plantings, peek into adjoining gardens and perhaps glimpse the wild life that travels about the gardens.

 Red, White, and Blue plantings surround the open courtyard of crushed blue granite which provides a gathering spot and seating for music and activities.
 Click here for plant list.

 The Signature Garden, installed in 2013, is a work in progress.
 It’s sited to offer a preview of what’s to be found inside Congdon Gardens.
 Watch for its installation on the NW corner of Geneva Street (Hwy 50) and I-43.
 Click here for more information.